 Vocabulary is another factor to consider in answering the question: "Is Swedish an easy language?"

-Consider the Swedish version of that question, “Är svenska ett lätt språk?” and notice how the Swedish word “språk” differs from its English equivalent (“language”) but resembles the English word “speech,” which comes from the same root.
+Consider the Swedish version of that question, Är svenska ett lätt språk? and notice how the Swedish word "språk" differs from its English equivalent ("language") but resembles the English word "speech," which comes from the same root.

-In linguistics, words from different languages that share a common origin are called cognates.
-“Språk” and “speech” are not the only Swedish-English cognates.
-There are plenty more.
-And they contribute to making Swedish easier for English speakers to learn.
+Språk and "speech" are not the only Swedish-English cognates.
+There are plenty more, and they contribute to making Swedish easier for English speakers to learn.

-Even if you have never studied Swedish, you can likely understand some of the thousand most common Swedish words.
+Even if you have never studied Swedish, you can likely recognize or guess the meaning of many common Swedish words thanks to these cognates.
 Some Swedish-English cognates have Germanic roots.

 Others have Latin roots because both languages have absorbed Latin-derived terms.
 In addition, Swedish has borrowed some words directly from English —while Icelandic avoids foreign loan words.

 Swedish | English |